aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 15:15:51.818532 [+] sendEmail: Actually sending email now...
 ```

 But looking at our inbox, nothing happens.
-The email that gets sent to us contains `test@email.htb` and his token.
+The email sent to us is typical, containing `test@email.htb` and its token.
 What?!

 Shouldn't `sendEmail: Querying token...` at `15:15:51.81` be querying the newly generated token `696a019c-e4d2-4457-b53b-d73b6605463b`?